 In the School of Biosciences, we offer five Master’s by Research courses in Biochemistry, Cell Biology, Computational Biology, Genetics, and Microbiology.
 Each offers a range of projects – scroll down to discover more.

 How to apply

-Please note that additional research fees of £1,500 are applicable to each of the listed projects
+Please note that additional research fees of £1,500 apply to each of the listed projects.

 - Cancer and Ageing